iusx/iusx/content/about.md

 ---
 #about
 Lucky you stumbled upon my profile!
-Born in 2004, I've been immersed in computer networking knowledge since childhood.
-I'm currently a freelance laissez-faire designer, a developer you shouldn't trust, an architect with a tech stack messier than a first LEGO set, a product designer whose designs have gone unnoticed, an operations guy with triple-digit views, and a blockchain developer who's experienced a few too many "Oops!" moments.
+Born in 2004, I've been immersed in computer knowledge since childhood.
+I'm currently a freelance laissez-faire designer, a developer you shouldn't trust, an architect with a tech stack messier than a first LEGO set, a product designer whose designs have gone unnoticed, an operations guy with triple-digit views, and a blockchain developer who's experienced a few too many "Liquidation!" moments.

-Though I often wear the hat of a Security Researcher, my days aren't filled with the monotony of NetworkStreams.
+Though I often wear the hat of a Security amateur, my days aren't filled with the monotony of NetworkStreams.
 Instead, I craft applications and protocols in the vast and intriguing realm of cybersecurity.
 So, let's ditch the "Vulnerability = ALL" mindset, shall we?

 Over the past decade, I've worn many hats—product design, security research, front-end, back-end, software dev, blockchain, DevOps—you name it.

+Typically, I take on the role of a designer within the security team, making me the design expert.
+Following that, I transition to the development team where I handle code reviews, often being the "annoying" one who points out flaws.

+As for design discussions, if I were in a design position, I would be the one with a grasp of both security and development knowledge, essentially serving as the team's "ADC" support.

 Nowadays, I lead the Jiangxue Academy Union Lab Team, dedicated to Fringe Science Research and Support.
 Fringe Science Research and Support.